-The AARP Driver Safety Program is designed especially for drivers age 50 and older.
-This single session, four hour course covers the normal changes in vision, hearing and reaction time associated with ageing and provides practical techniques on how to adjust to these changes, along with learning to operate vehicles more safely in today's increasingly challenging driving environment.
-No written or driving tests; classroom only.
-CT residents only.
-Registration required.
-Program cost: $15 for AARP members; $20 for non-members.
-Bring check or cash only.
+The AARP Driver Safety Programis the nation's first and largest classroom driver safety course designed especially for drivers age 50 and older.
+This single-session, four-hour course covers the normal changes in vision, hearing and reaction time associated with ageing and provides practical techniques on how to adjust to these changes, along with learning to operate vehicles more safely in today's increasingly challenging driving environment.
+There are no written or driving tests - classroom only.